|email - November 2012|

 Dr. Broun is a medical doctor.
 As such, he is well aware that embryology is based upon Ernst Haeckel’s false Biogenetic Law (“Ontogeny recapitulates phylogeny”), in which Haeckel used faked drawings purporting to show that human embryos repeat their evolutionary history as they develop.
 Evolutionists admitted this fraud 20 years ago.
 1 It is certainly not one “of the major underpinnings of modern science.”

-Bill Nye is an outspoken liberal who uses pseudo-science to advance his political agenda.
+Bill Nye, the bow tie guy, is an outspoken liberal who uses pseudo-science to advance his political agenda.
 At the time the first draft of this column was written (November 2, 2012), Wikipedia had this banner at the top of their entry on Bill Nye:

 This page is currently protected from editing until November 10, 2012 or until disputes have been resolved.
 3